-Peter is a nationally recognized pioneer in the use of legal technology in the courtroom, which led the American Lawyer to dub him the “most wired lawyer in America.”
+Peter is a nationally recognized pioneer in the use of legal technology in the courtroom, which led the American Lawyer to dub him "The Most Wired Lawyer in America."
 While he handles a wide variety of complex commercial cases, Peter has had a focus in intellectual property and pharmaceutical antitrust.
-He was co-lead counsel for Bayer in the leading “reverse payment” patent-antitrust case, In re Ciprofloxacin Hydrochloride Antitrust Litigation, in which Bayer prevailed in the Federal Courts.
-Although Peter majored in English, he is known for his ability to explain complex science and technology to lay judges and juries.
+He was co-lead counsel for Bayer in the leading "reverse payment" patent antitrust case, In re Ciprofloxacin Hydrochloride Antitrust Litigation, in which Bayer prevailed in the Federal Courts.
+Although Peter majored in English, he is known for his ability to explain complex science and technology to lay judges, juries, and arbitrators.
 Representative cases have involved issues of chemistry, immunology, microbiology, injection molding, oral contraceptives, electromagnetic wave resistivity, motor oil, stealth boats, gasoline vapor recovery, and internet recommendation algorithms.
-Before law school, Peter trained in improv at Chicago’s Second City with founder Paul Sills and then was an actor in New York City with appearances on Saturday Night Live and All My Children.
+Before law school, Peter trained in improv at Chicago's Second City with founder Paul Sills and then was an actor in New York City with appearances on Saturday Night Live and All My Children.
 While an actor, Peter was called for jury duty on a cocaine conspiracy trial when his father was the head of the DEA.
 But the defense lawyer put him on the jury since he was an actor.
 Post-conviction, the judge debriefed the jury and encouraged Peter to go to law school.
-Following his associate training at Paul, Weiss in New York, Peter returned to his hometown of Chicago, where he became a featured performer in the Chicago Bar Association’s annual musical satire, appearing as Mayor Richard M. Daley and as President Clinton in the year of the Monica Lewinsky scandal.
-At Bartlit Beck, Peter has responsibility for attorney professional development, performance review, and new lawyer orientation.
-He offers several unique CLE presentations: “Dealing with Jerks – using Aikido and active listening to deal with difficult opposing counsel;” “Presentation Stagecraft – using fundamental theatre techniques to enhance connection and persuasiveness" (visual focus, body language, vocal technique, staging to control audience focus, and particular strategies for briefing the C-Suite); and “Enhancing Ensemble Performance: Using Stagecraft To Facilitate Connection And Inclusion,” a new CLE that satisfies the diversity and inclusion requirement.
+Following his associate training at Paul, Weiss in New York, Peter returned to his hometown of Chicago, where he became a featured performer in the Chicago Bar Association's annual musical satire, appearing as Mayor Richard M. Daley and as President Clinton in the year of the Monica Lewinsky scandal.
+At Bartlit Beck, Peter has responsibility for attorney professional development, performance reviews, and new lawyer orientation.
+He offers several unique CLE presentations: "Dealing with Jerks – using Aikido and active listening to deal with difficult opposing counsel;" "Presentation Stagecraft – using fundamental theatre techniques to enhance connection and persuasiveness" (visual focus, body language, vocal technique, staging to control audience focus, and particular strategies for briefing the C-Suite); and "Enhancing Ensemble Performance: Using Stagecraft To Facilitate Connection And Inclusion," a new CLE that satisfies the diversity and inclusion requirement.
+Last fall, Peter taught an undergraduate seminar at Yale University entitled, "Leadership as Behavior: An Experiential Workshop to Practice Core Skills."

 Confidential AAA Arbitration (2016)

-Pro Bono counsel for the City of Chicago in an arbitration that Chicago Loop Parking (Morgan Stanley) brought against the City in connection with the Millennium Park Garages.
-In 2006, Morgan Stanley paid the City $563 million in exchange for a 99 year concession to operate the garages under Millennium Park and Grant Park on the City’s lakeshore.
-Morgan Stanley filed a claim in arbitration for $200 million related to the City’s permitting the Aqua building (North of Millennium Park) to accept parkers whose destinations are outside of the Aqua building itself.
-Rebecca co-led the arbitration in October 2012 before a panel of three arbitrators.
-The Panel rejected Morgan Stanley's claim for $200 million, awarding only one quarter of the amount sought.
+Pro bono counsel for the City of Chicago in an arbitration that Chicago Loop Parking (Morgan Stanley) brought against the City in connection with the Millennium Park Garages.
+In 2006, Morgan Stanley paid the City $563 million in exchange for a 99-year concession to operate the garages under Millennium Park and Grant Park on the City's lakeshore.
+Morgan Stanley filed a claim in arbitration for $200 million related to the City's permitting the Aqua building (North of Millennium Park) to accept parkers whose destinations are outside of the Aqua building itself.
+Rebecca Weinstein Bacon co-led the arbitration in October 2012 before a panel of three arbitrators.
+The Panel rejected Morgan Stanley's claim for $200 million, awarding only 25% of the amount sought.

 Millennium Labs. v.
 Ameritox (District of Maryland 2012)